Keyfactor/hydrantid-cagateway/README.md

 # HydrantId
 ## Ca-gateway

 HydrantId operates a PKI as a service platform for customers around the globe.
-The AnyGateway solution for HydrantId is designed to allow Keyfactor Command the ability to: - Sync certificates issued from the CA - Request new certificates from the CA - Revoke certificates directly from Keyfactor Command
+The AnyGateway solution for HydrantId is designed to allow Keyfactor Command the ability to: - Sync certificates issued from the CA - Request new certificates from the CA - Revoke certificates directly from Keyfactor Command -Renew or Reissue Certificates from the CA

 ## Integration status: Production